abemscac/pies-doc/docs/web-vue3/basic-syntax.md

 So what is this `<scrtip setup>` thing?
 What can the `setup` attribute do in a SFC?

-Basically it is used to tell Vue that **the code in this `<script>` block should be treated as the definition of a component**, even if we didn't explicitly export an object like how we did it in Options API.
+Basically it is used to tell Vue that the code in this `<script>` block should be treated as the definition of a component, even if we didn't explicitly export an object like how we did it in Options API.
 So anything we can do in Options API, we can also do it in `<script setup>`.

-One thing worth mentioning is **there cannot be more than one `<script setup>` in a SFC**, just like how we cannot `export default` multiple times in a single file.
+One thing worth mentioning is there **cannot be more than one `<script setup>`** in a SFC, just like how we cannot `export default` multiple times in a single file.
 You can have as many `<script>` as you want, just remember only one of them can be decorated with `setup` attribute.

 ## Defining a component